kenxzhao/kenxzhao.github.io/index.md

 author_profile: true
 ---

-I am a physical oceanographer who uses theory, numerics, and observations to understand geophysical flows in the ocean.
-My current focus is on how ocean circulation drives glacial melt in places where ice and ocean meet (e.g., fjords, ice shelf cavities, sea ice) and coastal dynamics.
-More broadly, I am interested by geophysical fluid dynamics and turbulence.
+I am an Assistant Professor in the Department of Earth, Marine, and Environmental Sciences at the University of North Carolina at Chapel Hill.
+I am a physical oceanographer who integrates theory, numerical modeling, and observations to study geophysical flows in the ocean.
+My current research focuses on how ocean circulation drives glacial melt in regions where the ocean interacts with ice such as fjords, ice shelf cavities, and sea ice.
+I am also interested in coastal ocean dynamics.

-I’m currently an assistant professor at University of North Carolina at Chapel Hill in the Earth, Marine, and Environmetnal Sciences dept. I was formerly a Postdoctoral Scholar at Scripps Institution of Oceanography and Harvard University and completed my PhD in the Atmospheric and Oceanic Sciences Department at UCLA.
+Previously, I was a Postdoctoral Scholar at the Scripps Institution of Oceanography, Harvard University, and Oregon State University.
+I earned my Ph.D. in Atmospheric and Oceanic Sciences from UCLA.

-I will be accepting PhD students to start in 2026.
+I will be accepting Ph.D. students to begin in 2026.